mdundek/yava/USE.md

 }
 ```

-> IMPORTANT: PVA is not designed to be a multi tenant voice assistant.
+> IMPORTANT: YAVA is not designed to be a multi tenant voice assistant.
 Use the library syncroniously, one session at a time.

 ### Python<a name="libpy"></a>